 The following video gives a brief impression about this course.

 In this course, we discuss a number of current research problems in music processing and music information retrieval (MIR) covering aspects from information science and audio signal processing.
 While we provide the necessary background information, a good understanding of general concepts in signal processing and data science (e.g., algorithms, data structures) as well as strong mathematical background is required.
 Furthermore, good programming skills are a prerequisite for participating in the exercises.
 In particular, participants are required to experiment with the presented algorithms using Python and Jupyter notebooks.
-Specific knowledge in music theory is not required, but basic knowledge and a strong interest in music are extremely helpful to get enthusiastic about the field of music processing.
+Furthermore, basic knowledge in music theory and a strong interest in music are extremely helpful to get enthusiastic about the field of music processing.